apache/zookeeper/zookeeper-specifications/zab-1.0/README.md

 We are considering adding more parameters to compress state space, and achieve better traces we want.

+### Assign additional spec options
+In order that our space does not exceed the range set by the *Parameters*, we should add *CheckStateConstraints* into *State Constraint*.

 ## Results
 >The machine configuration used in the experiment is 2.40 GHz, 10-core CPU, 64GB memory.
 The TLC version number is 1.7.0.